phaseLineStudios/Operational-Command/docs/game/scripts/sim/SimDebugOverlay.md

 ```

 Record the last applied order per unit for label display.
-[param order] Order dictionary that was applied.
+`order` Order dictionary that was applied.

 ### _on_order_failed